DavidB137/spsp/README.md

 generally, it's not guaranteed that data will be delivered, so custom implementation of retransmission may be needed if required by your use-case (support is implemented).

+> [!IMPORTANT]
+> ESP-NOW is limited to 250 bytes of payload.
+SPSP's header is 20 bytes long,
+> so `len(topic) + len(payload)` must be at most 230 bytes!
+> You have to take that into account when sending data.
+> In other words, make data you publish and/or subscribe to short.
+> Packet fragmentation is not currently implemented in SPSP.
+> Binary payload is supported.

 ##### Clients using ESP-NOW